linan7788626/bending_light_cython/README.md

 	```bash
 	$ sudo ln /opt/local/lib/libSDL-1.2.0.dylib /usr/local/lib/libSDL-1.2.0.dylib
 	```
-	* I am trying to make a standalone APP for Mac using [py2app](http://pythonhosted.org/py2app/), but still under developing.
+	* I have got the first version of a standalone APP for Mac using [py2app](http://pythonhosted.org/py2app/).
+You can find it here: [Lensing Toy](https://www.dropbox.com/s/uuaf13nfcoet44c/Lensing%20Toy.zip?dl=0).

 2. Installation:
 	* Clone it or download it,